 The program was written and designed by Jeannie, who also has hEDS, and all the exercises are modified for hypermobility.
-Click here to access today – use code keepmoving at the checkout to access for free.
-Over 4000 members of our community accessed the program in its first few days which is incredible!
+Click here to access today – use code Special50 at the checkout to receive 50% off the program.
+Over 8000 members of our community have joined the program between April and June 2020 which is incredible!

 Jeannie Di Bonn’s Movement Mini-Series:

 Join Ann Rodiger to explore how your body parts relate to each other and how you relate to the space around you.
 We will start with internal body awareness and move to include the environment.
 You will explore your thinking about yourself and your body and learn to improve your perceptions of who and where you are.

 Physiotherapist Rowan Pearce from Western Kids Health in Perth Western Australia joins us to host a webinar that will introduce parents to the upcoming 12-week online exercise program.
 This webinar covers the following topics:

 - How to help your child keep active at home.

 - What happens when kids with EDS & Hypermobility reduce activity levels.